-- JEDI is making steady progress in spin dynamics of relevance to future searches for EDM. - COSY remains a unique facility for such studies. - First direct JEDI deuteron EDM measurement at COSY underway. - 6 wk run Nov.-Dec.
-'18, and planned 6 wk run in 2019. - Sensitivity 10^{-18} to 10^{-20} e cm.
+- JEDI is making steady progress in spin dynamics of relevance to future searches for EDM. - COSY remains a unique facility for such studies. - First direct JEDI deuteron EDM measurement at COSY underway. - 6 wk run Nov. -Dec.
+'18, and foreseen 6 wk run in '20. - Planned upgrades: - consolidation of beam-based alignment, - implementation of multi-channel frequency generator, - test of pilot bunch technique, - measurement of spin tune change as function of orbit bumps. - Sensitivity $10^{-18}$ to $10^{-20}$ e cm.